 Add Character To Your Walls With Architectural Millwork Detailing

-The very first thing our interior drafting team does on a new project is to suggest the client go for walls with personality.
+The first thing our interior drafting team does on a new project is to suggest that the client go for walls with personality.
 Why?
-Because it’s futile to keep adding stuff to make your place stand out – only adds to the clutter around.
-With the right architectural millwork detailing, your walls will speak a story!
+Because adding stuff to make your place stand out only worsens the clutter.
+With the right architectural millwork detailing, your walls will tell a story.

 Table of Contents:

 And at BluEntCAD, we aim to give your space a story to narrate.

 There are so many places, both new and old which are void of charm.
 No matter how many big windows and wooden ceilings you create, there’s never really anything ‘special’ or ‘different’ or ‘outstanding’ about your home or office or hotel.
 On closer inspection, we can bet that all the interior finish is generic and could do with some architectural help.

 And no, we’re not just talking about decorative lamps or furnishing or accessories.

 But this is what we find in almost all spaces.
 Though we want charming, quaint homes and offices, we still end up buying more functional, ideally located and within budget properties.